oslokommune/okctl/docs/post-mortems/0002-terminating-nodes.md

 * We responded fast.
 * We were able to quickly identify the issue.
 * We had patches to fix the problem readily available.
-* Communication between us and the Booking team went well (using Whereby)
+* Communication between us and the Booking team went well (using Whereby).

 ## What went wrong